fanyangxyz/fanyangxyz.github.io/_posts/2025-09-29-companionship.md

 If they say anything extreme which hurts the companion, the companion is better to be understanding and forgive them, as these are not words from a normal person.

-I am eternally grateful to my family, peers, teachers, and friends who have accompanied me.
+I am eternally grateful to my family, peers, teachers, and friends who have taken care of me.
 I do not know how to repay them.
 Now I share my experience in order to help others.
 I think of this essay as a way of giving back.